 The ReStores help support the circular economy through recycling of household goods like furniture, appliances, building materials, clothes, home decor and more!
 The ReVive Boutique also offers the same social impact of recycling, but with an added function of upcycling of wooden pieces and restoration of old furniture.
 ReVive Boutique also offers a unique set of items given its different target audience — antique and vintage buyers, upcycled and recycled woodcraft and various collectible items from paintings, figurines, and more.

 Being open to in-store shoppers improves the influx of customers and gets the various furniture, appliances, clothing, building materials, electronics, and the rest of the inventory of the ReStores re-circulated faster back into other people’s homes.
-Speaking of the circular economy, the ReStores are a key part of the region’s efforts to improve sustainability since recycling products and goods helps avoid unnecessary waste from going into landfills.
+Speaking of the circular economy, the ReStores are a key part of the region’s efforts to improve sustainability since recycling products and goods helps avoid unnecessary items from going into disposal sites.